 Seoul also features bustling night markets with fantastic street food, stunning temples and some unique and traditional restaurants.

 We visited Seoul with Audley Travel, experts in tailor-made trips.
-To be completely transparent, we partnered with Audley Travel and the South Korea US Tourism Board to highlight the family-friendliness of the destination.
+To be completely transparent, we partnered with Audley Travel and the Korea US Tourism Organization NY Offices to highlight the family-friendliness of the destination.

 Rest assured, this post is honest, highlighting the fantastic destination Seoul is and some of the challenges we faced.